Green Tech 2021: Race to Zero

 Dr Vivek Koncherry, the founder and CEO of Space Blue Limited, has come up with a start-up mission to address the massive global issue of waste tyres, as it is being burned or used for landfill, by converting it to graphene-enhanced high-value consumer products.
 Vivek is also the CEO of Graphene Space Habitat Limited, focusing on developing habitat for sustainable human settlement in space for science and manufacturing.
 Space Blue and Space Habitat recently got investment backing of $5 million from North American company Graphene Innovations Inc. “ – https://www.manchester.ac.uk/discover/news/graphene-innovations-inc-manchester-giim-joins-geic-as-new-tier-1-partner/

-At pro-manchester, Sam has been an integral part of its growth from a small, effective membership network to a sophisticated business development organisation.
+Sam has been at pro-manchester for 17 years and has been an integral part of its growth from a small, effective membership network to a sophisticated business development organisation.
 A firm part of the Manchester business community, Sam is a familiar face to most, constantly and efficiently working to bring businesses together in the city region.

 As chief executive, Sam is responsible for the organisation’s corporate engagement as well managing all existing key partnerships and member relationships.
-Whilst providing support to her team, Sam manages the day-to-day running and strategic direction of the business.
+Sam manages the day-to-day running and strategic direction of the business alongside Nicola McCormick – COO.
+They run the organisation together as equal partners with shared responsibility.

 Chris joined Manchester Metropolitan University in 2017, and for the last three years has been the operational lead for the Manchester Fuel Cell Innovation Centre project.
 Funded by the European Union’s European Regional Development Fund (ERDF), the project has supported small to medium-sized enterprises (SMEs) across Greater Manchester to understand and develop new products and services utilising hydrogen and fuel cell technology.